 Tenor of the Bill of Exchange

-The time period after which a bill of exchange is matured is called “Tenor” of the bill.
+The time period after which a bill of exchange is matured is called the “tenor” of the bill.

-If a 90 days bill is drawn and accepted.
-The bill will be matured after 90 days.
-So tenor of this bill is 90 days.
+For example, if a 90-day bill is drawn and accepted, the bill will be matured after 90 days.
+So, the tenor of this bill is 90 days.

 Days of Grace

-In business community when the due date of a bill is calculated, it is customary that after maturity of the bill three extra days are given to the drawee for the payment of the bill.
-These extra days are called “Days of Grace”.
+In the business community, when the due date of a bill is calculated, it is customary that after maturity of the bill, three extra days are given to the drawee for the payment of the bill.
+These extra days are called days of grace.

-Usance is that period of time for the payment of the biil which is fixed by the tradition of the market.
+Usance refers to the period of time for the payment of the bill which is fixed by the tradition of the market.

-A 90 days bill will be matured after 90 days, therefor tenor of the bills is 90 days.
-But three extra days will be given to the drawee for payment of the bill.
-Here “Usance” of the bill is 93 days.
+For example, consider a 90-day bill that will be matured after 90 days.
+Therefore, tenor of the bill is 90 days.
+However, three extra days will be given to the drawee for payment of the bill.
+Here, the usance of the bill is 93 days.

 Maturity of Bill of Exchange

-Suppose a bill is drawn on 01-01-2019 for three months.
-Its date of maturity and due date will be calculated as under:
+For example, suppose a bill is drawn on 1 January 2019 for three months.
+Its date of maturity and due date are shown as follows:

 Working of Bill of Exchange

 How does a bill of exchange work?
-It can be explained with the help of the following demonstrations.
+Let’s explain this with the help of a few examples.

-i) Business activities are stopped because Mr. John the retailer has no money to buy goods.
+- Business activities stop because Mr. John the retailer has no money to buy goods.
 For his shop, on the other hand, David & Co. the manufacturer wants to sell goods for cash only.

-iii) A bill of exchange accepted by a reputed businessman is also an acceptable document for the bank.
-Bank will easily land money to the holder of the bill.
+- A bill of exchange accepted by a reputed businessperson is also an acceptable document for the bank.
+The bank will easily lend money to the holder of the bill.

-Now you will see how a bill of exchange helps in promoting business activities.
+Now you will see how a bill of exchange helps to promote business activities.

-i).
-David & Co. the manufacturer, Sells goods on Credit to Mr. John The retailer.
-Retailer accepts a bill for the amount.
-David gets the bill discounted and fulfills his cash needs.
+- David & Co. the manufacturer sells goods on credit to Mr. John the retailer.
+The retailer accepts a bill for the amount, and David & Co. gets the bill discounted and fulfills its cash needs.

-ii).
-Now retailer has stock of goods to sell.
-Customer can buy goods from retailer.
-He will pay the amount of the bill after three months.
+- Now, the retailer has goods to sell, and he will simply pay the amount of the bill after three months.

-iii).
-Bank discounts the bill and earns interest revenue of $2500.
+- The bank discounts the bill and earns revenue in interest of $2,500.

-This is how a bill of exchange helps to increase business activities.
+This example shows how a bill of exchange helps to promote business activities.

-Bill of exchange method of payment has certain advantages over the other methods of payment for credit sale of goods.
-Some of these advantages are as under.
+The use of bills of exchange as a method of payment has several advantages compared to other methods of payment for the credit sale of goods.
+Some of these advantages are the following:

 1. Legal evidence

-Bill of exchange is a legal document; therefore it is a legal evidence of the debt.
-Drawer can sue for the recovery of the amount of the bill.
+A bill of exchange is a legal document; therefore, it is a legal evidence of the debt.
+As such, the drawer can sue for the recovery of the amount of the bill.

 2. Specific amount and date

-Bill of exchange is signed by both the parties.
-So both the parties are well aware regarding amount of the bill and due date of the bill.
+A bill of exchange is signed by both parties.
+For this reason, both parties are aware of the amount of the bill and its due date.

-Another advantage of bill of exchange is that it can be discounted if drawer or holder of the bill is in need of money before the due date of the bill.
-He can sell the bill to bank to get the amount of the bill in advance.
+Another advantage of a bill of exchange is that it can be discounted if the drawer or holder needs funds before the due date.
+The bill can be sold to the bank to receive the total amount in advance.

 5. Drawee enjoys full credit period

-Drawee is bound to pay the amount of the bill on the due date.
-He cannot be compelled to make payment earlier.
-Therefore he enjoys full credit period.
+The drawee is bound to pay the amount of the bill on the due date.
+They cannot be compelled to make the payment earlier.
+Therefore, the drawee enjoys the full credit period.

 6. Change in relationship

-Before bill of exchange seller is a creditor and buyer is a debtor.
-Bill of exchange converts this relation into “Drawer” and “Drawee”.
+Before a bill of exchange, the seller is a creditor and the buyer is a debtor.
+The bill of exchange converts this relationship into “drawer” and “drawee”.